Lots of people know about the HPV vaccine and its importance to girls, but did you know it can also benefit boys? Dr

 For this reason, in 2018 public health England introduced vaccinations against HPV for men who have sex with men.
 It is administered through sexual health clinics for men up to the age of 45.
 For some of these men, vaccination will have come too late and they will already have been exposed to a high-risk HPV virus, leaving them at risk of HPV related cancers

 There is another approach to protecting young men against HPV related cancers and genital warts; Australia introduced vaccination for boys in 2013 and the UK is rolling out vaccination for boys aged 11-12 in schools from the coming school year.
 Older boys up to the age of 25 will also be able to access the vaccination.

-Fact – vaccinations have helped eradicate 2 diseases worldwide, smallpox and a less well known cattle virus called rinderpest similar to measles.
+Fact – vaccinations have helped eradicate 2 diseases worldwide, smallpox and a lesser-known cattle virus called rinderpest similar to measles.

 BIO – Dr. Harriet Stuart-Clarke works as a GP and can be consulted at Southside Family Health Centre.